What to pack

 Camera cables, extra battery, and storage cards.
 If you need a cable for your camera, be sure to pack it, because it will be almost impossible to replace it in Europe.

 Bag, suitcase, duffel, purse.
 Charges for checked luggage now range from $100 to $600 per checked bag, depending on the airline, and depending on the weight and dimension of the bag.
 Pack only what you yourself can easily and safely carry.
 There is an 18-mile trip from the airport to the city center.
-Each person will be carrying and guarding her or his own bags on and off the train, then on and off the tram, with walks up and down stairs and then across cobblestones in between.
-After check-in, you will be dragging your luggage to your apartment.
+Each person will be carrying and guarding her or his own bags as we get on and off the train, then on and off the tram, with walks up and down stairs and then across cobblestones in between.
+After check-in, you will be dragging your luggage to your apartment along cobblestone streets.

 At present, airlines will allow you to carry only two items onto a plane.
 A purse counts as one item.
 A laptop bag also counts as one item.
 You will not be permitted to go through security points with more than two items, including a handbag or a computer bag.